 Cortisol is a naturally occurring hormone.
-Think of it as if the chemical compound that raises the alarm should your body ever need one.
+Think of it as if the chemical compound that raises the alarm, should your body ever need one.

-Whenever you’re going through a stressful situation like something at work going wrong or coming into contact with someone in an alleyway, you’re body releases cortisol to help you better deal with the problem.
+Whenever you’re going through a stressful situation, like something at work going wrong or coming into contact with someone in an alleyway, your body releases cortisol to help you better deal with the problem.

 Cortisol is also important because it helps keep your blood pressure in check and it can reduce inflammation.